This posting is part of a series, aimed at sharing high-impact ideas and practices for consideration in relation to Collaborative Team Meetings.

 Over the past number of years, I have observed a lot of Collaborative Team Meetings.
 One structure that we have seen repeatedly have a positive impact on the efficiency and overall flow of the meeting has been the introduction, utilization and reinforcement of individual roles.

-In the Collaborative Team Meeting, a role describes the responsibilities and actions a particular team member will take on for the discussion.
+In any team meeting, a role describes the responsibilities and actions a particular team member will take on for the discussion.
 The use of roles serves 3 primary functions:

 - It creates an environment of shared responsibility, as each team member takes on a leadership or supporting role to ensure the conversation is focused and productive, rather than having that expectation rest on a single leader for the meeting.